SDG 13 - Strategic Initiatives

 Inform and Support Government

-Western University informs and supports local and national governments in local climate change disaster risk, warning, and monitoring.
+Western University informs and supports local, regional and national governments in local climate change disaster risk, warning, and monitoring through interdisciplinary research, strategic partnerships, and public engagement.

 - Northern Hail Project: Aims to improve knowledge of damaging hailstorms, the detection of hail across Canada, and severe convective storm prediction.